 Emory University Hospital

-EUH has one of the most comprehensive transplant programs in the Southeast, and it is long known for services in cardiology, cardiac surgery, oncology, neurology/neurosurgery, and orthopaedics (see Emory University Othopaedics & Spine Hospital below).
+EUH has one of the most comprehensive transplant programs in the Southeast, and it is long known for services in cardiology, cardiac surgery, oncology, neurology/neurosurgery, and orthopaedics (see Emory University Othopaedics & Spine Hospital, page 7).
 EUH is a “Magnet” hospital, earned by only 6% of U.S. hospitals for nursing excellence from the American Nurses Credentialing Center.
-For two years running, in both 2012 and 2013, the University HealthSystem Consortium (UHC) ranked EUH No. 2 for quality out of more than 110 academic medical centers nationwide.
+For the fourth consecutive year, the University HealthSystem Consortium (UHC) ranked EUH in the top 10 for quality out of more than 110 academic medical centers nationwide.
 EUH has one of the highest case-mix indexes (a measure of complexity of illness treated) among these UHC-ranked facilities.
-Also in 2013 U.S. News & World Report ranked EUH the No. 1 hospital in both metro Atlanta and Georgia and ranked eight of its specialties in the top 25 nationally.
+Also in 2014 U.S. News & World Report ranked EUH the No. 1 hospital in both metro Atlanta and Georgia and ranked eight of its specialties in the top 25 nationally.
 For the 17th year in a row, Atlanta health care consumers named the hospital the Consumer’s Choice Award winner.